MaksimGSRB/Savorapoll/HowTo.md

 - With the nameserver setup and pointing to DOcean
 - Now need to have correct DNS records for our site
-- The screenshot below lays out the current settings for the Savorapoll domain
+- The screenshot below lays out the current settings for the savorapoll domain

   ![image](https://github.com/user-attachments/assets/0714e631-d386-49c3-afb7-dfa6a96ef132)

-Regarding the image above, lets explain each record, line by line
+Regarding the image above, lets explain each record, line by line.

 Line 1:
 - Type: